Bogdanp/dramatiq/docs/source/index.rst

 .. image:: https://img.shields.io/badge/Say%20Thanks!-%F0%9F%A6%89-1EAEDB.svg
    :target: https://saythanks.io/to/Bogdanp

-**dramatiq** is a distributed task processing library for Python with a focus on simplicity, reliability and performance.
+**Dramatiq** is a distributed task processing library for Python with a focus on simplicity, reliability and performance.

 Here's what it looks like: